taih304/Linux-Shell/Physical layer/Interrupt.md

 Interrupt latency can be minimized by writing short ISR routine and by not delaying interrupts for more time.

 For implementation of ISR, check the corresponding document in C and other MCU repositories, like AVR Arduino framework.

+## Linux interrupts

+Linux interrupts is not architecture dependent.

+The number of available interrupts varies from as few as 15 on the SPARC to as many as 256 on the IA-64 and a few other systems.
+It’s interesting to note that the number of interrupts defined on the x86 is currently 224, as explained in ``include/asm-i386/irq.h``, depends on Linux using the architectural limit instead of an implementation-specific limit